1bk/simple-airports-analysis/README.md

     ![setup-metabase-2](docs/img/setup-metabase-2.png)

-6) Choose your usage data preference:
+6) Choose your usage data preference.
     ![setup-metabase-3](docs/img/setup-metabase-3.png)

 7) **Done!** You should see the main Metabase page below which lists the available tables in the Postgres Database that was created in [Step 2](#step-2-running-the-workflow).